-Diane Exeter is a retired managing director of Bain Capital.
+Diane is a retired Managing Director of Bain Capital.
 Diane helped start Bain Capital's debt business, Sankaty Advisors (now named Bain Capital Credit), in 1997 and, before retiring, was responsible for the oversight of Sankaty's loan portfolio and involved in overall firm management.
 Bain Capital Credit, a leading investment management firm, has approximately $29 billion of capital under management.
-Prior to joining Bain Capital, Diane was a managing director at BankBoston.
-Diane received a master's of business administration from the Darden Graduate School of Business at the University of Virginia and a bachelor of arts degree from Grove City College.
+Prior to joining Bain Capital, Diane was a Managing Director at BankBoston.
+Diane received an M.B.A. from the Darden Graduate School of Business at the University of Virginia and a B.A. from Grove City College.

 In addition to the City Year Boston board, Diane is also on the board of Combined Jewish Philanthropies.
 Diane is married and has two sons.

-Doug Beaudoin is the national managing director and global industry leader for Life Sciences & Health Care Consulting and serves on the Deloitte Consulting Management Committee.
-Doug has focused his career on assisting nonprofit health systems and organizations in improving operating performance, financial efficiency and customer service including most of the health systems in the Greater Boston Area as well as nationally.
+Mr. Beaudoin is the Vice Chairman and Global Industry Leader for Life Sciences & Health Care Consulting and serves on the Deloitte Consulting Management Committee.
+Doug has focused his career on assisting not-for-profit health systems and organizations in improving operating performance, financial efficiency and customer service including most of the health systems in the Greater Boston Area as well as Nationally.

-Doug lives in Milton, MA with his family including his three primary school-aged children and previously lived in the South End of Boston.
-He has had the opportunity to work with City Year including: build-out of the Corps Member Mentoring Program in Boston; expansion of the mentorship program to other cities; sponsor of Deloitte’s pro-bono work for both City Year Boston and national; and attendee and contributor to Starry Starry Night for six consecutive years.
+Doug lives in Milton, MA with his family including his three primary school aged children and previously lived in the South End of Boston.
+He has had the opportunity to serve City Year including: build-out of the Corps Member Mentoring Program in Boston; expansion of the mentorship program to other cities; sponsor of Deloitte’s pro-bono work for both City Year Boston and National; and attendee and contributor to Starry Night for seven consecutive years.

 Chris Biotti is the New England division executive at Bank of America, Private Bank.
 In this role he is responsible for driving responsible growth in New England and Upstate New York and enhancing collaboration across the firm.
 Chris works with advisors to enhance the client experience by facilitating discussion of client priorities, anticipating needs and integrating the extensive resources of Bank of America, Private Bank.
 Chris looks to drive value by maintaining client focus.
 He believes strongly in the value of in-depth analysis that infuses customized client strategies across a range of needs: family, legacy, business and philanthropy.
 Chris is also responsible for identifying, hiring and mentoring new advisors for the region.
 He relishes the opportunity to help advisors broaden their skills and improve their client outreach.